The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Adversarial Attack Classification

 \subsubsection{Adversarial deep learning for robust detection of binary encoded malware}

 Al et al. \cite{al2018adversarial}, developed four adversarial attack methods to generate an adversarial example of a binary malware file that preserves its functionality (rFGSM, dFGSM, BCA, and BGA).
 They developed a framework for training robust malware detection models by utilizing the saddle-point formulation that consists of the inner maximization and outer maximization problems.
 The inner maximization approach is used to generate powerful adversarial examples that maximize the loss, and then they inject them in the training time.
+In some conditions, their attack's evasion rate exceeded 99 percent.